-Each year includes overnight camping (typically 30 or more nights offered each year), several backpacks, winter campouts, day hikes, orienteering, skiing, rock climbing, and bicycling.
+Each year includes overnight camping (typically 30 or more nights offered each year), several backpacks, winter campouts, day hikes, orienteering, rock climbing, and bicycling.
 Other activities include whitewater rafting and canoeing.
 In alternate years, Troop 5 sends crews to Philmont Scout Ranch in New Mexico and the Minnesota-Canada Boundary Waters Wilderness Canoeing Area.
 View our Troop calendar to see the many outings our Scouts have enjoyed.

 The Troop participates in District and Council activities each year including the Mountain Man Rendezvous and the Spring Camporee.